 There are a lot of walls in Cancer Land.
 There are a lot of divisions.
 Obviously, there are all the different kinds of cancers.
-Remember that cancer ribbon chart that gets pulled out every October?
+Remember that cancer ribbon chart that often gets pulled out?

 Then there are all the divisions within breast cancer itself based on all the types and sub-types.
 Each group seems to have its own corded off space where it stays separate in a sense from all the others.
 More walls.